 Dust can be removed with a brush.
-In case the stand or table is really dirty you can clean the surface with a nonaggressive cleaning agent.
-All moving parts -like the height adjustment or the coaxial course and fine adjustment- contain ball bearings that are not dust sensitive.
-With a drop of sewing-machine oil you can lubricate the bearing.
+In case the stand or table is really dirty then you can clean the surface with a non-aggressive cleaning product.
+All moving parts like the height adjustment or the coaxial course and fine adjustment contain ball bearings that are not dust sensitive.
+With a drop of sewing-machine oil you can lubricate the bearing can be lubricated